Anniversary Exhibition Free 90 | HAM

 Students are selected for the first year based on the work they produce and their approach during the entrance course.
 Each year, approximately 24 students are admitted to the first-year programme.
 In the spring of the first year, around 13 students are selected to continue to the second year and into the full, four-year professional painting programme.
 Each year, 10–14 painters graduate from the Free Art School.

-The next one-week entrance course will take place on May 19–23, 2025, at the Cable Factory and its surroundings in Helsinki.
+The next one-week entrance course will take place on May 2026, at the Cable Factory and its surroundings in Helsinki.
+Registration for the 2025 entrance course has ended.

 Studies at the Free Art School are subject to tuition fees, which are invoiced twice per academic year.